dburian/transformer_document_embedding/log/paragraph_vector_implementation.md

 a PR, no ones working on it for some time now.
 This means that there is no built-in way of telling how many epochs should one do.

-Initially I though I resolved the issue by watching the change in document embeddings of randomly chosen documents.
+Initially I thought I resolved the issue by watching the change in document embeddings of randomly chosen documents.
 If change to their embeddings was only marginal between epochs I concluded the training converged.